What should I do if the Secure Exchanges tab no longer appears in the Outlook ribbon?

 No window will appear, that's normal.

-If the file is not present:
+If the WatchDog file is missing

-Download the WatchDog file attached at the bottom of this article
+Download the WatchDog file attached at the bottom of this article.

 Once unzipped, double-click on 9005_SEWD